iontodirel/libaprsroute/README.md

 ## Development

 The test project can be opened in Visual Studio or VSCode.

-Install the dependencies listed in `install_dependencies.sh`, which include a compiler, the CMake build system, and a native build system like make.
+And it will work out of the box if the dependencies are installed.

 Install the CMake and C++ extensions in VSCode, or the Native Desktop workload inside Visual Studio (*if using Visual Studio*).

+On Linux systems, install the dependencies listed in `install_dependencies.sh`, which include a compiler, the CMake build system, and a native build system like make.
+Example for Debian systems: `apt-get install -y gcc g++ clang make cmake ninja-build`.

 ## Integration with CMake